richardhenyash/balloon-pop-maths/TESTING.md

 * It was noted during manual testing that when selecting specific times table or division table options buttons from the options panel, it was possible to de-select all options buttons.
-An additional class, **btn-mul-div-sticky** was added to the relevant specific times table and division table options buttons, an additional function "checkOtherStickyButtons" was added to the [JavaScript Display Interaction Function Library](./assets/js/display.js), and the options button on-click event handler in the [JavaScript Event Handler Library](./assets/js/events.js) was updated.
+An additional class, **btn-mul-div-sticky** was added to the relevant specific times table and division table options buttons, an additional function **checkOtherStickyButtons** was added to the [JavaScript Display Interaction Function Library](./assets/js/display.js), and the options button on-click event handler in the [JavaScript Event Handler Library](./assets/js/events.js) was updated.
 The **checkOtherStickyButtons** function checks to see if other options buttons are active.
-If there are no other options buttons active, the selected options button is toggled back on, meaning it cannot be de-selected.
+If there are no other options buttons active, the selected options button is toggled back on, meaning the button cannot be de-selected.

 * It was noted during manual testing that when specific question groups are selected e.g. 2x tables only, the questions presented are not always unique.
 This is becuase a random question between 1 and 12 is generated,